orta/pragmatic-testing/chapters/en-UK/ops/developer_operations_aka_automation.md

 #### Jenkins

 Jenkins is a popular language agnostic self-hosted CI server.
 There are many plugins for Jenkins around getting set up for github authentication, running Xcode projects and deploying to Hockey.
-It runs fine on a Mac, and you just need a Mac Mini set up somewhere that recieves calls from a github webhook.
+It runs fine on a Mac, and you just need a Mac Mini set up somewhere that receives calls from a github web-hook.
 This is well documented on the internet.

 The general trade off here is that it is a high-cost on developer time.
-Jenkins is stable but requires maintainance around keeping up to date with Xcode.
+Jenkins is stable but requires maintenance around keeping up to date with Xcode.

 #### Buildkite.io

-Travis is awesome, but they’re pretty slow with releases.
-Buildkite lets you run your own travis-like CI system on your own hardware.
+Buildkite lets you run your own Travis CI-like CI system on your own hardware.
 This means easily running tests for Xcode betas.
-It differs from Jenkins in it’s simplicty.
-It requires significanly less setup, and require less maintainace overall.
+It differs from Jenkins in it’s simplicity.
+It requires significantly less setup, and require less maintenance overall.
 It is a program that is ran on your hardware

 #### Xcode Bots

 Xcode bots is still a bit of a mystery, though it looks like with it's second release it is now at a point where it is usable.
 I found them tricky to set up, and especially difficult to work with when working with a remote team and using code review.

-An Xcode bot is a service running on a Mac Mini, that periodically pings an external repoistory of code.
+An Xcode bot is a service running on a Mac Mini, that periodically pings an external repository of code.
 It will download changes, run optional before and after scripts and then offer the results in a really beautiful user interface directly in Xcode.

 ### Services

-It's nice to have a Mac mini to hand, but it can be a lot of maintainace.
+It's nice to have a Mac mini to hand, but it can be a lot of maintenance.
 Usually these are things you expect like profiles, certificates and signing.
 A lot of the time though it's problems with Apple's tooling.
 This could be Xcode shutting off halfway though a build, the Keychain locking up, the iOS simulator not launching or the test-suite not loading.
 For me, working at a company as an iOS developer I don't enjoy, nor want to waste time with issues like this.
 So I have a bias towards letting services deal with this for me.

+The flip-side is that you don't have much control, if you need bleeding-edge Xcode features, and you're not in control of your CI box, then you have to deal with no CI until the provider provides.

 #### Travis CI